 The frequency at which you should detangle your curls varies from texture to texture.
 Even within texture, it varies on your specific hair type.
 A good rule of thumb is to detangle your hair on wash days, whether that is once a week or every other day.

 So when should you wash?
-This depends on many things, such as what sort of climate you live in or how oily your scalp gets.
-In general, you should wash your hair at least once a week.
+This depends on many things, such as what sort of climate you live in, how active you are or how oily your scalp gets.
+In general, you should wash your hair at least once a week, you may find that you prefer to wash more or less but this is a good starting off point.
 That being said, you should also detangle your curls at least once a week.

 - Detangle your hair when it’s wet or damp.

 - Use a dollop of conditioner to aid with the detangling process.

 - Use the pressure of the shower had to help push knots out and smooth out your curls.